tobiasrausch/alfred/README.md

 Alfred installation from source
 -------------------------------

-To build Alfred from source you need some build essentials and the boost libraries, i.e. for Ubuntu:
+To build Alfred from source you need some build essentials and the Boost libraries, i.e. for Ubuntu:

 `apt install build-essential g++ cmake git-all liblzma-dev zlib1g-dev libbz2-dev liblzma-dev libboost-date-time-dev libboost-program-options-dev libboost-system-dev libboost-filesystem-dev libboost-iostreams-dev`